Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x08-react_redux_reducer_selector`
 - File: task_0/dashboard/src/reducers/uiReducer.js, task_0/dashboard/src/reducers/uiReducer.test.js

-1. Use Immutable for the UI Reducer mandatory
+### 1. Use Immutable for the UI Reducer

 Now that you have set up a basic reducer, let’s reuse what we learned in the Immutable module and apply it to that reducer:

-Install Immutable.js within the project
+- Install `Immutable.js` within the project
-Update the uiReducer.js file to use Map from Immutable.js Update the different part of the reducer function to use set from Map Update the test suite, so it takes into account the changes
+- Update the `uiReducer.js` file to use `Map` from `Immutable.js`
+- Update the different part of the reducer function to use `set` from `Map`
+- Update the test suite, so it takes into account the changes

 **Tips:**